 RACTrac findings reveal many valuable insights for both the hospitals that reported the data and the AHA and state hospital associations who can use the information to educate the field and inform CMS and Congress of changes needed to the program.

 Register here to attend a free Sept.
-24 webinar to hear about important changes to the AHA’s RACTrac survey that address key changes to the Recovery Audit Contractor program, and learn how your organization can experience the benefits of the survey and continue to contribute to the success of the AHA's advocacy efforts.
+24 webinar to hear about important changes to the AHA’s RACTrac survey that address key changes to the Recovery Audit Contractor program, and learn how your organization can experience the benefits of the survey and contribute to the success of the AHA's advocacy efforts.

 Watch a recording of a tutorial on how to use the RACTrac Analyzer with AHA’s RACTrac survey to create reports that compare your hospital’s RAC activity with those of similar hospitals.
 Click here to download the slides for this tutorial.

 See the latest RACTrac Results PowerPoint for more information on RACTrac findings.

 See the RACTrac Flyer for a few highlights of recent RACTrac findings and information on how to participate in RACTrac.

 See previous RACTrac Results PowerPoints for historical RACTrac findings.

 AHA encourages all hospitals to sign-up for RACTrac to experience the benefits of the survey and contribute to the success of AHA's advocacy efforts.

 See our RACTrac Advisory for more information on RACTrac.